backups-obsidian/backup-obsidian-2/100 study-notes/114 AWS SOA/ELB SOA.md

 - Rule *conditions* (same as different types of routing in ALB): host-header, http-request-method, path-pattern, source-ip, http-header, query-string
 - For a **single rule we can have multiple target groups** and we can specify the *weighting of each group*.
 	- Example: multiple versions of your app, *blue/green deployment*

+## Miscellaneous
+- In certain scenarios, such as when flash traffic is expected, or in the case where a load test cannot be configured to gradually increase traffic, **AWS recommends that you contact AWS to have your load balancer "pre-warmed"**.
+	- AWS will then configure the load balancer to have the appropriate level of capacity based on the traffic that you expect.